lonelycowboy49/note-macros/README.md

 Create your own custom macros by adding them to your `settings.json` (Code|File > Preferences > User Settings).
 A full example can be found at [settings.json](settings.json)

-For example:
+## Example

+### Example 1: Weekly Note in a Fixed Directory

-This macro creates a Weekly note in the Weekly note Directory.
+This macro creates a Daily note in a fixed Daily directory.
+It also uses a template to standardize note content.

 ```json
 {